 On this website, we used to carry a number of stories from workers who were lucky enough to escape forced repatriation.
 But that was several years ago.
 In the last 3 or 4 years, TWC2 received far fewer such cases.
 This reduction in cases could mean that attempts at forced repatriation declined, thus resulting in proportionately fewer escapes, or bosses got better at it, with fewer workers managing to escape despite as many attempts as ever.
-Since nobody keeps data on forced repatriation, not even the airport, we cannot be sure which explanation applies.
+Since nobody keeps data on forced repatriation, not even the airport, we cannot be sure which way explanation applies.

 We got his story because he came back to Singapore four months later.